amarinderthind/EGFR-ap/README.md

 #### How the App works

-For the app to work, users should download all the files in this repository and keep them in a single folder on their local machine (Check below, how to download).
+To start the this python app, users should download all the files in this repository and keep them in a single folder on their local machine (Check below, how to download).

 ### Download
 You can download the repository using either SSH or HTTPS.
 Choose one of the following commands based on your preference.